hutanmihai/macos-terminal-sync/README.md

 # macos-terminal-themes

-# Color themes for default macOS Terminal.app
+# Syncing color themes between iTerm2, macOS Terminal.app and VSCode Terminal

+This is a script that is syncing the color themes between these 3.
-This is a set of color themes for default macOS Terminal.app (initially ported from [iTerm2 color schemes, collected by @mbadolato][1]).
+In this repository you can already find a bunch of color themes initially ported from [iTerm2 color schemes, collected by @mbadolato][1].
 Screenshots are demonstrated below and in the `screenshots/` directory of this repo.

 [1]: https://github.com/mbadolato/iTerm2-Color-Schemes

-_Note_: Some default macOS themes are not included here (default themes like "Pro", "Basic", "Grass", etc.), because you already have them :)
+TIP: Some default macOS themes are not included here (default themes like "Pro", "Basic", "Grass", etc.), because you already have them :)